Diagnosing dementia, and where possible what type someone has, is important. You can see your doctor if you’re worried about symtoms.

 - Give you a physical check-up, checking your blood pressure and balance.

 - Run a blood test, to rule out other possible causes of the symptoms like vitamin deficiencies and thyroid disorders.
 They may also ask you for a urine sample.

 - Ask you to do some memory and thinking tests.

 If your doctor suspects dementia, you may be referred to a memory clinic or another specialist doctor.
 Here you may have another physical check-up and complete some more memory and thinking tests.

-Brain scans such as MRI (magnetic resonance imaging) may be used to help give a diagnosis of frontotemporal dementia.
+Brain scans such as MRI (magnetic resonance imaging) may be used to help make a diagnosis of frontotemporal dementia.
 They allow the doctor to look for changes in the frontal and temporal lobes of the brain, commonly affected in this type of dementia.

 What is Frontotemporal dementia?

 Information in this introductory booklet is for anyone who wants to know more about frontotemporal dementia (FTD).
 This includes people living with FTD, their carers, families and friends.